People of the Provost Office

 Tracey George, J.D.

-Tracey George is the Associate Provost for Faculty Affairs at Vanderbilt University.
+Tracey George is the interim vice provost for faculty affairs at Vanderbilt University.
 George is also the Charles B. Cox III and Lucy D. Cox Family Chair in Law and Liberty and holds a secondary appointment in political science.

-During this three-year, part-time appointment, George continues to teach Contracts and Evidence in the law school, where she has earned the Hall-Hartman Teaching Prize seven times.
+George teaches Contracts and Evidence in the law school, where she has earned the Hall-Hartman Teaching Prize eight times.
 In her scholarship, George brings a social science perspective to a range of topics, including judges and courts, judicial selection and elections, legal education and the legal profession, and contract law and theory.
 She has published numerous studies in which she examines how institutional design influences actions and outcomes in state and federal judicial systems.
 She is also a recognized expert on the study of legal education.

 George received a J.D. from Stanford University Law School and an M.A. in political science from Washington University.
 She was a tenured professor at Northwestern before joining Vanderbilt in 2004.